2016 Ferrari Challenge North America: Championship standings

 All drivers get a bonus point for appearing on the entry list, then 20 points for a (class) win, 15 for second, 12 for third, 10 for fourth, 8 for fifth, 6 for sixth, 4 for seventh and 2 points for eighth.
 All remaining entrants get 1 point.
 There is a bonus point for pole and fastest lap in each race.

+Points were awarded to the top ten classified finishers as follows: